thomasballinger/dalsegno/readme.md

 Ideas for improvements

+* Scrubber for viewing preview states and play button to resume execution at that arbitrary point
 * display most recently run named functions and when they were run, and clicking them rewinds state to that time.
 * either a rewind animation or an animation replacing the current image